 Dear reader of ADxS.org, please excuse the disruption.

-ADxS.org needs about $63500 in 2024.
-In 2023 we received donations of about $ 32200.
-Unfortunately, 99.8% of our readers do not donate.
-If everyone who reads this request makes a small contribution, our fundraising campaign for 2024 would be over after a few days.
-This donation request is displayed 23,000 times a week, but only 75 people donate.
-If you find ADxS.org useful, please take a minute and support ADxS.org with your donation.
-Thank you!
+ADxS.org needs around €58,500 in 2024.
+Unfortunately 99,8 % of our readers do not donate.
+If everyone reading this appeal made a small contribution, our fundraising campaign for 2024 would be over after a few days.
+This appeal is displayed 23,000 times a week, but only 75 people donate.
+If you find ADxS.org useful, please take a minute to support ADxS.org with your donation.
+Thank you very much!

-$8975 of $63500 - as of 2024-02-29
+$45213 of $63500 - as of 2024-10-31

 Header Image

-Hyperactivity in ADHD - neurophysiological correlates
+Hyperactivity in ADHD - Neurophysiological correlates

 Sitemap

-Hyperactivity in ADHD - neurophysiological correlates
+Hyperactivity in ADHD - Neurophysiological correlates

 1. Hyperactivity primarily mediated by the striatum

-Hyperactivity, as exhibited by ADHD-HI and ADHD-C, is mediated by the striatum, which is connected to the PFC via the striatofrontal dopamine control circuit.1 2345678 Within the striatum, it is the nucleus accumbens in the ventral striatum that causes hyperactivity through disinhibition.9 The dorsal striatum is involved in the selection, initiation and execution of voluntary motor responses.8
+Hyperactivity, as exhibited by ADHD-HI and ADHD-C, is mediated by the striatum, which is connected to the PFC via the striatofrontal dopamine circuit.1 2345678 Within the striatum, it is the nucleus accumbens in the ventral striatum that causes hyperactivity through disinhibition.910 The dorsal striatum is involved in the selection, initiation and execution of voluntary motor responses.8 Only the right hemisphere of the PFC is involved,11 which processes negative emotions (such as stress), while the left hemisphere is responsible for positive emotions.

 Whether DAT in the striatum is increased, normal or decreased in ADHD is unclear.